-1xx HTTP Status Codes Explanation
+List of 1xx HTTP Status Codes for Informational

-HTTP 1xx Status Codes – Informational
+HTTP 1xx Status Codes – Informational Responses

 A web server responds with a 1xx HTTP status code in the response when the received request is under processing by the server and these codes are kind of acknowledgement to the client.